Mysttic/AIDemon2/README.md

 ![AIDemon2](https://github.com/user-attachments/assets/adf0c421-980d-42c7-a3db-ba903d47b441)

-**The application will allow you to interact with the various AI models available and help you write and execute scripts on your computer.**
+**This application allows to interact with various available AI models and helps write and execute scripts on your computer.**

 ## About this project

-Using this application, you will be able to quickly communicate with an AI model to prepare a script for execution on your device.
+With this app you will be able to quickly communicate with the AI ​​model to prepare a script to be executed on your device.

 Thanks to predefined communication instructions and language preferences, you will receive a ready-to-run script that does not require special formatting, copying, pasting, or creating a new file for it.

-Your task will be to specify in the message what functionality you expect so that, upon receiving the response, you can quickly execute it and obtain the result.
+Just specify in the message what functionality you expect.
+The selected AI model will prepare this script in the language you provided and send it back to you in response.

 ## Prerequisites
-The application uses AI models provided by the io.net platform.
+The application uses AI models provided by the **io.net** platform.
 To run the application, you must create an account there and obtain an API key that will be used in the application to communicate with selected AI models.
 ![image](https://github.com/user-attachments/assets/019d2c6b-b8ce-4192-8a19-f819489e36c6)
 https://ai.io.net/ai/models